Solving Partial Differential Equations : from Finite Elements to Neural Networks

 Solving a PDE algorithmically requires to approximate it by a problem of finite dimension.
 The most elementary way to do so may be the finite differences method, which amounts at discretizing the domain $\Omega$.
 The Finite Element Method consists in another approach, namely discretizing the Sobolev space $H^1(\Omega)$ (which, in turn, need to mesh $\Omega$).
 We will detail the principle of internal approximation of a variationnal problem.
 Then we proceed to explain the principles of the FEM, first for $P_1$ elements in $1$D, writing explicitly the mass and rigidity matrix corresponding to the Poisson problem.
 We then generalize to $n$D, with triangular meshes.

 At last, we will use the theoretical knowledge of the previous sections to numerically approximate otherwise unsolvable problems.
-We will use FreeFEM++, a language and framework which allows to solve a variationnal formulation in an easy an transparent way.
+We will use Fenicsx, a Python FEM framwork.

 2. Neural Networks for PDEs